ItsKalfar/Real-Estate/README.md

 ### A Web application for buying, selling and renting the real estate properties.

-Huddle re-imagines the way we build communities.
-You have a voice, but so does your audience.
-Create connections with your users as you engage in genuine discussion.
 ## 🚀 About Me
 Hi 👋, I'm Sagar Gund
 A passionate frontend and blockchain developer from India